 It was created to promote and encourage the study and appreciation of the Reverend Bramwell Evens, better known as ‘Romany of the BBC’, who was a pioneer natural history broadcaster and nature writer.

 The Society is still going strong, albeit a little less active in recent years.
-The Annual Magazine for 2019 is in prep and hopefully will be issued this month
+The Annual Magazine for 2019 was issued in February 2020.

 The Society has suffered some significant losses in the last few years: In 2015 our President Romany June died.
 There were obituaries in several papers including The Guardian and The Independent.
 The President role was taken on by Roly Bain, one of her sons.
 Roly was, like his grandfather Bramwell Evens, both a man of the church and a popular entertainer.
 He was one of the Holy Fools, a group of clowning ministers, rather than a broadcasting naturalist.